bitmovin/bitmovin-player-react-native/README.md

 ## Installation

-Be aware the installation process requires some extra steps for the native part that cannot be managed by React Native's Autolink.
-That's because both Bitmovin's native SDKs are distributed through custom [Cocoapods](https://github.com/bitmovin/cocoapod-specs) and [Maven](https://artifacts.bitmovin.com/ui/native/public-releases) repositories.
-Not the central ones.

-So checkout the detailed installation instructions for each platform below or go to their respective [getting started docs](https://bitmovin.com/docs/getting-started) for more information.
+Since Bitmovin's native SDKs are distributed through custom [Cocoapods](https://github.com/bitmovin/cocoapod-specs) and [Maven](https://artifacts.bitmovin.com/ui/native/public-releases) repositories, the installation cannot be managed by React Native's Autolink and requires some extra steps.
+Please refer to the installation instructions for each platform below.
+For more information on integrating the native SDKs, refer to the [Getting Started guides](https://bitmovin.com/docs/getting-started).

 ### Add package dependency